The local vertical density distribution of ultracool dwarfs M7 to L2.5 and their luminosity function

 The measured scale height $z_e=259$\,pc for the $\sech^\alpha$ profile, or $z_e=269$\,pc for the exponential profile, is broadly in line with previous measurements for the thin disk.
 A useful comparison is against the result of \citet{1Bochanski} who measured a scale height of $300\pm15$\,pc from a large sample of early and mid M dwarfs, accounting for binaries and Malmquist bias.
 This is satisfactory agreement given the much larger distances sampled by their survey, the different analysis method, and the uncertainty in the photometric parallaxes used by them.

 The measured height of the Sun above the plane of $10.9^{+1.7}_{-1.6}$\,pc also deserves comment.
 There have been several measurements of this quantity.
 One of the most recent and most detailed is the study of \citet{Bennett2019} who find a height $20.8\pm0.3$\,pc.
 They emphasise the influence of asymmetries in the vertical density distribution, and they define the Galactic plane as the centre of the symmetric part of the density profile.
 The main asymmetry manifests itself at heights of 500\,pc, beyond the limit of our survey.
 Since our data look symmetric we might expect the two results to agree somewhat better.
-Nevertheless a difference at this level has no significant effect on the estimate of $\alpha$.
+Nevertheless as shown in Sec. \ref{sec:binned}, a difference at this level has only a small effect on the estimate of $\alpha$.